Someone holding a thermometer underneath a blanket with a tissue, wondering when to request a sick note

 Supports Workplace Diversity, Equity, and Inclusion

-Paid sick leave is game-changing for lower-income employees who may otherwise feel forced to work, even when sick.
-Ensuring the entire team can take sick days when needed promotes workplace equality and supports a healthier, more inclusive work environment.
+Paid sick leave is especially impactful for lower-income workers who might otherwise feel forced to work through illness.
+Ensuring the entire team can take sick days when needed promotes genuine workplace equality and builds a more inclusive environment for everyone.

 Let’s chat